knb281/Time-Series-Modeling/README.md

 # Business Problem and Project Objective
-Introduction:
-Swire Coca-Cola
-Predictive Maintenance Problem Statement Kathryn O’Connor - Kimberly Buesser Griffin Brown - Kyle Anderson
 Swire Coca-Cola is a major bottling partner of The Coca-Cola Company in the Western United States.
 Swire operates 6 production plants across 13 states which support distribution, marketing, and production of Coca-Cola products.

 Problem Statement:
 As the primary bottler of Coca-Cola products in the Western United States, Swire Coca-Cola's operational efficiency affects the entire distribution network.
 Despite achieving 94% mechanical efficiency, unforeseen machine breakdowns and inadequate predictive maintenance lead to significant downtime.
 This shortfall in meeting demand results in an annual loss of approximately $60 million in uncaptured revenue.
 The current process—issuing work orders, waiting for parts, and making repairs—often lacks the foresight to prevent these downtimes, leading to extended production stoppages and impacting overall performance.